 "From thy Holy Icon, O Lady Theotokos, blessed myrrh has flowed abundantly.
-Thou hast thereby consoled those, in exile, faithful unto thee, and hast enlighten the unbelievers by thy Son's light.
+Thou hast thereby consoled those, in exile, faithful unto thee, and hast enlightened the unbelievers by thy Son's light.
 Therefore O Lady, with tears we bow down to thee.
 Be merciful to us in the hour of judgment.
 Lest having received thy mercy we be punished as those who have been contemptuous of it.
 But grant us through thy prayers to bring forth spiritual fruit, and save our souls" - Troparion to the Iveron Icon, Tone 7.

 The Myrrh-Streaming Icons of Hawaii